Jogeshwari–Vikhroli Link Road

-L&T flyover (Magnetic flyover) on this road has a gravity hill effect where vehicles seems to defy the gravity with the optical illusion of rolling up the slope.
+L&T flyover (Magnetic flyover) on this road has a gravity hill effect, where vehicles seem to defy gravity with the optical illusion of rolling up the slope.

 Route description

 The corridor of land adjacent to JVLR on either side is being put to extensive and varied use.
 As the link road is developing into a major network connecting EEH and WEH, the land use pattern along the corridor has undergone a rapid change since it was opened to traffic in 1994.
-Open and barren wasteland space available in the western and middle sections of JVLR and the marshy land area in the eastern section of JVLR have been converted to residential, commercial and industrial land use pattern, albeit gradually.
+Open and barren wasteland space available in the western and middle sections of JVLR, and the marshy land area in the eastern section of JVLR, have been converted to residential, commercial, and industrial land use patterns, albeit gradually.
 The entire 10.6 km long JVLR, starting from WEH and ending at EEH, is usually divided into three sections in various study reports, possibly for easy reference and understanding.
 The sections identified include: